 Biography

 Christi York is a contemporary artist who has been studying basketry techniques for the past 13 years.
 For York, the material is the muse.
-By hand harvesting her own plant materials, she spends many hours processing wild plants into a more refined state; invaluable time spent learning her materials by feel—a kind of moving meditation that informs the work ahead.
+By hand harvesting her own plant materials, she spends many hours processing plants into a more refined state; invaluable time spent learning her materials by feel—a kind of moving meditation that informs the work ahead.

 As a materials and process driven studio artist, she is obsessed with plants and how humans fit into their world.
 Experimental, daily studio practice often unearths unexpected results.
 Working between three-and two-dimensional work, she is always asking “what if?” in an attempt to combine ancient techniques with a modern aesthetic.

-York has spent her life on the West Coast of British Columbia, living in both Victoria and Vancouver, and now resides in the Southern Gulf Islands.
-Her first job was in a flower shop, where, perhaps, it all started.
+York has spent her life on the West Coast of British Columbia, and now resides in the Southern Gulf Islands, traditional Coast Salish First Nations Territory.

-Christi has taken classes with:
+Christi has studied with:

 Joan Carrigan (CAD)